 We offer a range of lessons, tournaments, general bridge sessions and a social atmosphere to suit all levels from beginner to international players.
-You can view or download the annual events programme from the Calendar page, and see the general programme of activities on the Sessions page.
+You can view or download the annual events programme from Sessions page.

 Visitors are always welcome.
 Call or email the Club Office (details on Contact page) to make sure you are coming along to the right kind of session for you, and perhaps to find a bridge partner if you are missing one.
 Potential members may play up to five club sessions and pay the regular table money fee: a higher fee is payable for the sixth and subsequent visit within any 12 month period.
 This does not apply to 'genuine' temporary and overseas visitors.

 If paying online to ANZ Remuera 01 0258 0010388 00, remember to put your name as a transfer reference.

 You can Join mailing list to keep informed: the Club sends out newsletters each year and it includes reminders to upcoming events and activities.

 The Club is committed to helping non-members and members learn, enjoy and improve their game.
 You can also email the club so you can see when the next lessons are coming up.

 There is a public wireless network available and the password is displayed in the Club Office window.
 It has limited capacity and offered for short sharp internet access: it is not designed for movie downloads and alike.
 The facility will be withdrawn if there are difficulties, so please use it wisely and sensibly.

 A game is usually available to any member who arrives without a partner and reports to the Office at least 40 minutes before play at Club sessions as below:-